pratnala/sicp/ch1/Exercises.md

 **Exercise 1.4**

 If `b > 0`, we calculate `a + b`.
 Otherwise, we calculate `a - b`.
 Since `abs b = -b`, this works out fine.

+**Exercise 1.5**

+If we use applicative-order evaluation, the interpreter keeps expanding `(p)` indefinitely.
+In normal-order evaluation, the `if` condition evaluates to `true` and it is returned.

+**Exercise 1.6**

+Scheme uses applicative-order evaluation.
+This means that the call to `(sqrt-iter)` keeps getting indefinitely expanded and called, thus going into an infinite loop.
+Hence, this program will never terminate.